 Geoff joined the board in 2004 when he was the Chairman of the Football Association.
 Geoff is now a Vice President of both FIFA and UEFA with significant responsibilities and influence on world football.
 Home is Chesterfield, Derbyshire and Geoff always manages to keep involved with the development of King’s despite his demanding international schedule.

 Jane joined the board in 2012.
-She is the owner of a cosmetics company and has been corporate image consultant for over 20 years.
-Jane is also a mum to 3 energetic children, who have enjoyed many Kings Camps over the years.
-Jane and her family and are part of St Thomas’ Church in Sheffield.
+She is a partner in the leadership consultancy Giant Worldwide Ltd, where she coaches teams and leaders on how to reach the next level in their performance and potential.
+Jane is also a mum to 3 adult children who in the past have enjoyed many Kings Camps.
+Jane and her husband and are part of Network Church in Sheffield.

-Joining the board in 2013, Rachel is a solicitor practising in Claimant Clinical Negligence and sits as a lay member of the Ethics Committee at an NHS Trust as a member of the Parent Patient Liaison Committee.
-Rachel is mum to 3 children who regularly attend Kings Camps.
+Joining the board in 2013, Rachel is a solicitor practising in Clinical Negligence and sits as a lay member of the Ethics Committee at an NHS Trust as a member of the Parent Patient Liaison Committee.
+Rachel has specific board-responsibility for safeguarding and is mum to 3 children who regularly attend Kings Camps.